auremoser/mozsci/log/worklog.md

 * get beatrice aspiration meeting - share lessons learned, share template workplan, list of outcomes/goals for the event and also for the year of fellowships bullet points (measurable things the determine success)

-Michael

-Up to 4 rooms for Ford

-Syllabus

 * send out newsletter updates